 So it is around 10 lines and nothing super-fancy.
-(And uses global variables… Khm.
+(And uses global variables… Erm.
 It could be improved.)

 But let’s see it in action:

-So in around 2 hours we implemented 107 basic tests to verify our different assets, security, gzip, proxy and caching related rules.
+So in around 2 hours, we implemented 107 basic tests to verify our different assets, security, gzip, proxy, and caching-related rules.
 Its runtime is around 2 secs.
-So our main goal is achieved.
-If we change anything in the setup we can verify that with these rules roughly instantly.
+So our main goal has been achieved.
+If we change anything in the setup we can verify that with these rules practically instantly.

 Some more random comments: